xuankimtran/docs-1/pages/katalon-studio/docs/restful.md

 * **raw**: Response is displayed in the raw text without any format
 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/restful-web-services/image2018-9-5-143A253A6.png">

-* **preview**: Response is displayed as visualized (e.g. If a Response is from loading a specific webpage, it is displayed as the screenshot below)
+* **preview**: Response is displayed as visualized (e.g., If a Response is from loading a specific webpage, it is displayed as the screenshot below)
 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/restful-web-services/image2018-4-1-19_10_26.png">

 At the bottom of the **Body** section, different types of Response format can be selected as desired: